jonnonz1/nz-statute-book/acts/public/1990/defence-act-1990.md

 ### 67 Review of appointments
 (1) The Chief of Defence Force shall put into place for the Civil Staff a procedure for reviewing those appointments made to positions in the Civil Staff that are the subject of any complaint by a member of the Civil Staff.
-(2) The procedure shall be approved by the State Services Commission and shall comply with guidelines prescribed by the Commission for such review procedures.
+(2) The procedure shall be approved by the Public Service Commission and shall comply with guidelines prescribed by the Commission for such review procedures.
 (3) Nothing in this section relates to an acting appointment.

 ### 68 Power to transfer members within Civil Staff